gitlabhq/gitlabhq/doc/api/users.md

 ## User creation

 Creates a new user.
 Note only administrators can create new users.
+If `force_random_password` is set, user is created as if done from the admin control panel.

 ```
 POST /users